 Do regular reconciliation.
 This is the process of verifying transaction records in various documents such as your register, cash book, banks accounts and expense statements.
 This will help your entry errors or fraud in case of any.

 Be in charge of your marketing.
 As a business owner, you are the face of the business and the chief marketer.
 Marketing is too important a function to delegate.
 You must lead the marketing teach on the frontline.

 Be in charge of your payroll.
-Payroll is a big cost to the business and you can save a lot by having the right people doing the right job and paying them well.
-Get conversant with labour laws and requirements and comply with them right from the start.
+Payroll is a big cost to the business, and you can save a lot by having the right people doing the right job and paying them well.
+Get conversant with labor laws and requirements and comply with them right from the start.
 Labour laws are very punitive to the employer if violated and ignorance is not a defense.